oliviam20/MySQL-cheat-sheet/README.md

 ON oi.product_id = p.product_id
 ```

-### self joins
+### Self joins
-useful when we want to join tables by itself to display info from the same table showing only columns we want
+Useful when we want to join tables by itself to display info from the same table showing only columns we want.
 ```
 USE sql_hr;
 SELECT